wmemorgan/netlify-functions-guide/README.md

   - [Frontend Setup](#frontend-setup)

 ---
-## Host a Express/Node/React project
+## Host a Express-Node-React project

 ### Prerequisites
 - Node v8 or higher installed on your computer